lbeckman314/liambeckman.com/_writings/pebbles-and-shells.md

     when you were five years old
 looking for pebbles & shells
         left behind by the waves
-The wind made funny shapes with you rhair
+The wind made funny shapes with your hair
-    and carried you along teh shore as the ocean glistened around you
+    and carried you along the shore as the ocean glistened around you
     excited at meeting you for the very first time.